r-0ka/smMIPfil/README.md

   G           Total number of UMI supporting G at the position C           Total number of UMI supporting C at the position VAF         Allele frequency for alt-base calculated from the number of UMI's

-Version 2 (2018/05/22 - Rurika):
-   Lowered the threashold of when the substitution was called as valid from 100% (no mismatch allowed) to 70%